thekhananas/AnasKhan-CrystalOscillatorDesign/README.md

 Software Architect at LibreSilicon Association pg@futureware.at
 - **Dr. Gaurav Trivedi**
- Co-Principal Investigator, EICT Academy, IIT Guwahati
+ Co-Principal Investigator, EICT Academy,
+ and Associative Professor, EEE Department, IIT Guwahati trivedi@iitg.ac.in

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.